AriFordsham/GHCWiki/strict-pragma.md

 Haskell doesn't allow for `~` patterns in data constructor definitions today: we'll add support for such definitions and have it give the current lazy behavior.

-The pragma only affects definitions in *this module*.
+The extension only affects definitions in *this module*.

 # Strict

 ## Semantics

-Informally the `-XStrict` language extension switches functions, data types, and bindings to be strict by default, allowing optional laziness by adding `~` in front of a variable.
+Informally the `Strict` language extension switches functions, data types, and bindings to be strict by default, allowing optional laziness by adding `~` in front of a variable.
 This essentially reverses the present situation where laziness is default and strictness can be optionally had by adding `!` in front of a variable.

-`-XStrict` implies `-XStrictData`.
+`Strict` implies `StrictData`.

 - **Function definitions.**  When the user writes